-148 works" players themselves ostensibly follow an honor code which puts implicit bounds on what kinds of play are acceptable-for instance a ban on aimbots, on running code within the game, on outsourcing, on card-counting, on performance enhancing drugs, etc. There may be symbolic rules in the tournament against any of these behaviors or more,20 and Sirlin counsels that players ought to obey these.
+But I wish to argue that, to call or see a player as a scrub, as Sirlin does, is not to note that he plays by an unreal code, but that he plays by a code the accuser does not recognize as legitimate.
+Sirlin-and virtually all players of games are a kind of scrub.
+That is, Sirlin and his cohort of pragmatic, "whatever works" players themselves ostensibly follow an honor code which puts implicit bounds on what kinds of play are acceptable-for instance a ban on aimbots, on running code within the game, on outsourcing, on card-counting, on performance enhancing drugs, etc. There may be symbolic rules in the tournament against any of these behaviors or more,20 and Sirlin counsels that players ought to obey these.
 But the physical reality of the real game-the rules of the game environment itself, which Sirlin champions-does not preclude such banned moves; rather, it imposes harsh sanctions if the player is caught (by vested authorities) deploying them.
 That is, properly conceptualized in a pragmatic perspective, symbolic rules are only ever gambled penalties.

-Sirlin is part of a culture of play which, outside the controlled environments of tournament play, has tacitly coordinated around a set of self-handicappings, using the reasonable, discretion-minimizing boundary of in-game physics (the space of physical possibility) to define acceptability.21
+Sirlin is part of a culture of play which, outside the controlled environments of tournament play, has tacitly coordinated around a set of self-handicappings, using the reasonable, discretion-minimizing boundary of ingame physics (the space of physical possibility) to define

-20 Sirlin advises that tournament organizers choose only bans that are "enforceable, discrete, and warranted."
+Sirlin advises that tournament organizers choose only bans that are "enforceable, discrete, and warranted."

-21 In meatspace, Schelling points are crucial to the establishment of letter laws, and the logic of evaluative clarity (simplification of a spectrum into is/ isn't) may outweigh other considerations (such as spiritual alignment, or pragmatic advancement of host in its external game).
+- 164 acceptability.
+Like Schelling points, such boundaries form around prominent or conspicuous features of either the environment or our formal conceptual system (e.g. prioritizing numbers like 3, 5, 12, and base-10, as in the "three strikes" rule).
+Certainly, litigating based - 21 In meatspace, Schelling points are crucial to the establishment of letter laws, and the logic of evaluative clarity (simplification of a spectrum into is/isn't) may outweigh other considerations (such as spiritual alignment, or pragmatic advancement of host in its external game).
 But such prioritizations of evaluative clarity can lead quickly to degeneracy, since the pragmatics of the situation lead to Schelling point violations, beginning a "slippery slope" descent.
 Official MLB rules dictate that no foreign substances can be applied to a game ball, a clear line in the sand-but a line which is perhaps inappropriately drawn, for the purposes of players.
 From the Sports Illustrated cover story:

 Brand-new major league baseballs are so slick that umpire attendants are tasked with rubbing them before games with special mud from a secret spot along a tributary of the Delaware River.
 Pitchers also have access to a bag of rosin, made from fir-tree sap, that lies behind the mound.
-Hitters
+Hitters generally approve of this level of substance use; a pitcher who cannot grip the baseball is more likely to fire it accidentally at a batter's skull.